You need a purpose

 Once you have followed the S.M.A.R.T. formula remember to visualise your goal as if you have achieved it already.

 Imagine you are a movie producer.
-You have written the script for your life and it’s time to run a movie of you achieving your highest goal, on the screen in your mind.
+You have written the script and it’s now time to get your life together and run a movie of you achieving your highest goal, on the screen in your mind.
 Next add sound, color and feeling to the movie.

 See yourself achieving this goal, ask yourself what’s the last step that has to happen so you know you will have achieved your goal.
 Once you have the last step add that scene to the movie.